 Ladies, Ladies, Ladies… If I see one more of you beautiful, articulate, intelligent, sparkly, sweet women referring to how old you are and how it’s all down hill from here I think I’ll scream…wait… I already have…repeatedly.

 But…”Oh!”, you’re saying, “I’ll be OLD!” … whatever… I’ve gotta tell ya…if you work out as hard as you can, eat well and get your rest, your face and body will still be quite attractive.
 Nobody’s perfect and you won’t be either, but guess what…you weren’t when you were younger either.
 Do you know how many supermodels and celebrities have killed themselves because of imagined flaws?
 Beauty truly is in the eye of the Beholder.
-I’ve had people share pictures with me of themselves or someone else that were stunning to them and I didn’t see what they saw.
-I have thought that I looked the worst that I’ve ever looked in my life in a picture and received tons of compliments.
+I’ve had people share pictures with me of themselves, or someone else they thought was stunning, and I didn’t see what they saw.
+I have thought that I looked the worst that I’ve ever looked in my life and received tons of compliments.
 We obsess.
-What makes a truly good looking woman, or man, is confidence that comes from knowing that we are the very best that we can be.
+What makes a truly good-looking woman, or man, is confidence that comes from knowing that we are the very best that we can be.
 We’ve done our homework.
 We’ve put in the work.
-“This is as good as it gets and Baby, if it’s not good enough, then just don’t look. ;-* ” seems to pour from us when we have worked and honed ourselves to our best form.
+“This is as good as it gets and Baby, if it’s not good enough, then just don’t look. ” seems to pour from us when we have worked and honed ourselves to our best form.

 There is one “Fountain of Youth” known to man…strength training.
 Researchers put the “Exercise is the fountain of youth.” vs: “Strength Training is the fountain of youth.” debate to the test and strength training won, hands down.
 In study participants who already had plaque lesions in the brain associated with aging, the lesions were reduced in the strength training group after the study.
 This did not happen in the group who performed other types of exercise with no strength training.

 Strength Training is also the fountain of youth for skin.
 All exercise improves the skin to some degree but only strength training boosts human growth hormone enough to cause the skin to adhere to the muscle more tightly which means that your skin will be smoother and tighter, very similar to your skin when you were much younger.
-At the risk of TMI, in this same study samples of butt skin, (because it’s not usually exposed to light so it hasn’t aged from sun damage.) were taken from subjects of all ages up to 65 and the butt skin of those who worked out, (not necessarily strength training here), was very similar to the skin of those in their 20’s and 30’s.
+In this same study, samples of butt skin, (because it’s not usually exposed to light so it hasn’t aged from sun damage.) were taken from subjects of all ages up to 65, and the butt skin of those who worked out, (not necessarily strength training here), was very similar to the skin of those in their 20’s and 30’s.

-Strength Training, good food in the right amounts, and rest will restore the years that turmoil and strife have taken from you.
-(Notice the pictures of my workout record, sleep record and food diary.
-I track it all.)
-Now get with it…and don’t let me see or hear you talking about how old you are and being pitiful.
+Strength Training, good food in the right amounts, and rest can restore the years that turmoil and strife have taken from you.
+I track Calories, Net Carbs, Protein, Rest, Hydration and state of mind.
+It’s all important.
+Success is in the details.
+Whatever exercise that you and your doctor choose, get with it.
+Practice excellent self-care and don’t let me see or hear you talking about how old you are and being pitiful.
 You can be formidable.
 Now get your Badass on.
-I’m waiting to see. ;-*
+I’m waiting to see.